ideabosque/datawald_nsagency/README.md

-# datawald_nsagency Integration
+# DataWald_nsagency Integration Guide

-The module operates within the DataWald integration framework, providing SuiteConnector capabilities to streamline data transformation processes.
-It enables seamless data retrieval from NetSuite as well as data insertion back into NetSuite, ensuring efficient data flow and integration.
+The `datawald_nsagency` module functions within the DataWald integration ecosystem, equipping it with SuiteConnector capabilities for seamless data transformations.
+This module facilitates efficient data retrieval and insertion in NetSuite, ensuring a streamlined data flow across systems.

 ## Configuration Guide

-To integrate `datawald_nsagency`, you’ll need to populate the `se-configdata` table in DynamoDB with the necessary configuration settings as outlined below.
+To integrate `datawald_nsagency`, configure the necessary settings in the `se-configdata` table within DynamoDB, as detailed below.

 ### Core Configuration

-Add the following records to set up the foundational configuration for `datawald_nsagency`:
+Establish essential parameters for `datawald_nsagency` by adding these records:

 ```json
 {